 Silver-studded Blue (Plebejus argus)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

 Common in most of France, sometimes occurring in thousands, but it can sometimes be difficult to differentiate from the Idas Blue (P. idas).
-The argus upperside usually has a broader black border (clear in 12058) than idas, often with marginal black uph spots.
+The argus upperside usually has a broader black border than idas, often with marginal black uph spots.
 My feeling is that the unh black interiors to the marginal lunules are quite pointed for idas and more rounded for argus.
-However, the Lafranchis ID book describes both argus and idas as "sagittate".
-It also says that the argus unf spots are more arched, having a "?" shape, than idas - this is clear in 13647 and 16859 although not really so in 21405.
+However, the Lafranchis ID book describes these markings of both argus and idas as "sagittate".
+It also says that the argus unf spots are more arched, having a "?" shape, than idas - this is clear in 16859 although not really so in 21405.
 In my experience, argus is fairly consistent in terms of size and noticeably smaller than idas, but this would only be a guide at best - the Lafranchis France book gives the argus wingspan at 10-16mm and idas 11-16mm.
 Argus also seems more rounded, whereas idas seems to me to be slightly more angular.

 According to the leading books (see the introductory page), argus can be identified (with respect to idas) by the presence of a small forward-pointing spine at the base of the foreleg tibia.
 H&R shows this clearly (page 277), the tibia being the middle of the three leg sections.
-However, you would need to be very close to see it, or take a close-up photo with high resolution.
+However, you would need to be very close to see it, or take a close-up photograph with high resolution.
 When I looked into this, it did not initially seem obvious to me.
-I looked at the expanded photos of 2756 and 3364 above, neither of which were actually the spine in question.
+I looked at the expanded photographs of 2756 and 3364 above, neither of which were actually the spine in question.
 This is a summary of my path to the correct realisation:

 1) does the spine occur on the male only?
 T&L, Lafranchis France, Lafranchis ID and H&R all say "male".
 The enlargement of 2756 (above) shows a very strong nail-like backward-pointing spine on the mid-leg.
 This is not the spine in question, so its appearance on females does not contradict the books.
 Both sexes of both argus and idas have this spine.